Halabala7/Halabala7/README.md

 ### High Flyers Scientific Club

 Member of a university scientific club focused on drone technologies, engineering projects, and practical applications of UAV systems.
+### Droniada 2026
+[3rd] Place in the Relay Race for drones.
+An autonomous, night-time mission requiring our drone to locate hidden landing zones using IR sensors in total darkness.
+The system successfully adapted to dynamic infrared frequency changes, simulating advanced electronic warfare challenges.
+My role was developing the software for real-time LED IR detection in Python, enabling the drone to adapt to dynamic frequency changes.

+Special Award from Flytronic for our website, which featured live data streaming! 🌐

 ### CanSat 2024 — MechanSat Team